 In most limited companies, the directors and shareholders are the same people.
 This means that many such individuals receive both a director’s salary from the company and dividend payments from their shares.
 As a result, most directors and shareholders need to file personal tax returns on an annual basis.

 The way in which you register for Self Assessment depends on your circumstances.
 If you are a company director and/or shareholder, you are categorised as ‘not self-employed’ for Self Assessment purposes.
 This means that you need to register for Self Assessment using form SA1.
 This can be completed and filed with HMRC online or by post.

 To complete form SA1, you will be asked to provide the following information:

 - National Insurance number

 - Unique Taxpayer Reference (UTR), if previously registered for Self Assessment

 - Email address

-- Date on which income was received from Directorship, and/or
+- The date on which income was received from Directorship, and/or

-- Date on which any other untaxed income (e.g. dividends) was received
+- The date on which any other untaxed income (e.g. dividends) was received